Want to help us grow? Find out how to Perform, Volunteer, Billet, or Sponsor!

 - W. E. Graham Park

-There will also be performances available online, on-demand, for International artists.
-Digital performnces will also have screening times at The Bradoway Theatre during the festival.
+There will also be performances available online, on-demand.
+Digital performances will also have screening times at The Broadway Theatre during the festival.

 What is the deal with the outdoor stage?
 Will I be performing on grass?

 Nope!
 We’re fortunate enough to have an outdoor, covered stage available for the Outdoor Theatre Venue.
-You’ll be performing on a raised stage with lighting and sound equiptment provided.
+You’ll be performing on a raised stage with lighting and sound equipment provided.

-Should weather turn sour and unsafe for performances, we will postpone accordingly.
+Should the weather turn sour and unsafe for performances, we will postpone accordingly.

 How many performances will I get?

-The performances at The Braodway Theatre, The Refinery, and The Outdoor Stage will have 7 performances each.
+The performances at The Broadway Theatre, The Refinery, and The Outdoor Stage will have 7 performances each.